kacperkoza/tips_IntelliJ_IDEA/README.md

 Many shortcuts may have different meanings, depending on the context.
 For example, in `.md` files `⌘ B` is `Bold`.

 `⌃ ⌃` - Run Anything (Gradle, AppRunner, any configuration)

+Check mappings for `Increase/Decrease width/height` and `Stretch to Left/Right/Top/Bottom`.

 ## 5. Tabs vs no tabs